MuhammedZohaib/My-Second-Brain/JavaScript/JS Dump.md

 main();
 //Some imp mehtods
-JSON.parse('string here'); //returns JSON from a string but string must be in JSON format JSON.stringify('JSON here'); //returns Strinf from a JSON format
+JSON.parse('string here'); //returns JSON from a string but string must be in JSON format JSON.stringify('JSON here'); //returns String from a JSON format
 //sometimes we are not sure what type of response we'll get so in that case we can grab header and look for type of response as: console.log(response.headers.get('content-type'));